TJHeaton/carbondate/README.md

 ## Installation

-The easiest way to install it is via CRAN, by typing the following into your R console:
+The easiest way to install the latest release is via CRAN, by typing the following into your R console:

 ``` r
 install.packages("carbondate")